KnowledgeForge/keymaker/README.md

 ### Creating Custom Models

-To create a custom model, you need to extend the `Model` class provided by KeyMaker and implement the required methods.
+To create a custom model, you need to extend the `Model` class provided by Keymaker and implement the required methods.
 Here's an example of creating a custom model:

 ```python
 from keymaker.models.base import Model